luispuerto/luispuerto-net/_posts/2018-04-28-r-3-5-joy-in-playing.md

 # devEMF

-In another machine I wasn&#8217;t being able to install devEMF package.
+In another machine I wasn't being able to install devEMF package.
 You can see the specific error I was getting in this Stack Overflow [question](https://stackoverflow.com/questions/50075549/devemf-package-in-r-3-5-on-macos-doesnt-build/50076667#50076667).

 The problem was the [makevars](http://luisspuerto.net/2018/01/install-r-100-homebrew-edition-with-openblas-openmp-my-version/#setting-the-final-makevars) file, which is crafted to use the [LLVM](https://llvm.org).
 I commented all of the lines to build the package and all set.
-Seems that for some reason LLVM isn&#8217;t supported to build this package in this version of R (or it isn&#8217;t supported at all).
+Seems that for some reason LLVM isn't supported to build this package in this version of R (or it isn't supported at all).

 <pre class="lang:default decode:true" title="makevars"># Remove the comment on -fopenmp for compiling data.table package
 # CC=/usr/local/opt/llvm/bin/clang #-fopenmp